juicedata/juicefs/docs/en/cache_management.md

 The client will perform prefetch and cache automatically to improve sequence read performance according to the read mode in the application.

-By default, JuiceFS client will prefetch 3 blocks (refer to [here](how_juicefs_store_files.md) to learn what is block) in parallel when read data.
+By default, JuiceFS client will prefetch 1 blocks (refer to [here](how_juicefs_store_files.md) to learn what is block) in parallel when read data.
 You can configure it through `--prefetch` option.

-A few data will be cached in memory (300MiB by default) and can be configured with `--buffer-size` option.
-More data will be cached in the local file system.
+Data will be cached in the local file system.
 Any local file system based on HDD, SSD or memory is fine.

 Local cache can be configured with the [following options](command_reference.md#juicefs-mount):